buchmiet/shookayNET/README.md

 ```
 ID:1, Name:Jan Surname:Kowalski
 ID:2, Name:John Surname:Smith
+ID:3, Name:Jürgen Surname:Schmidt
+ID:4, Name:Juan Surname:Herrero
 ```

 **Customization**

 ShookayNET scans your objects and extracts all the string properties associated with your objects.
 This may be insufficient or may deliver too many results.
-For instance, let's say that in our example you want to include street number to be searchable.
+For instance, let's say that in our example you want to car year to be searchable.
 As this propert is integer, it will not be automatically counted as text.
 You will need to write your own object parser and deliver it to the engine.

 Object parser must match the following criteria :